The preborn child is not a "potential" human being, but rather a Human Being with Potential!

 Download our Tikvat Rachel brochure for an overview of the program.

-During the 10 Days of Repentance between Rosh Hashanah and Yom Kippur we will be hosting an email study of Tikvat Rachel.
+During the 10 Days of Repentance between Rosh Hashanah and Yom Kippur we host an email study of Tikvat Rachel.
 Contact us at firstname.lastname@example.org to receive the study emails.

 "Weeping is lodged in one side of my heart, and joy is lodged in the other."